This article was originally featured on learning mind.

 “Start observing your ego – this way, you automatically disidentify with it.”

 And talk to it.
 Also here is the rule: Don’t fight it, but embrace it and treat it like an ailing person that is afraid to die.
 A place where the ego cannot exist is the NOW.
 The ego jumps permanently from the past to the future and back, recalling memories and combining them with “should have’s” and projecting all kinds of fears into the future, coming up with wildest scenarios and “could be’s” that are quite ridiculous, when we look at them from a neutral perspective.
 If you bring yourself into the NOW, the ego automatically goes on a broadcasting break.
 There are many ways to get into the NOW, the important thing is to use our five senses instead of our head and to just feel instead of think.
 A walk or run in nature can make it easier in the beginning to experience and feel the moment.

 Another very important energy source for the ego is the wounded inner child in us.
 Basically, all of our traumas and wounds have their roots in our childhood.
 Every time someone hurts us now in the present does nothing else but trigger our memory bank from the past when we were still a kid.
 That is why we often experience that we end up in the same situations and patterns again and again.
-We carry this low energetic fear frequency within us and – due to the law of attraction that alike energies attract alike – we attract the same stuff again and again – until we have resolved the fear pattern.
+We carry this low energetic fear frequency within us and – due to the law of attraction (which, as I see it, should be called the law of syncronisation) that alike energy wave patterns synchronize with alike patterns – we syncronize with the same stuff again and again – until we have resolved the fear pattern.
 So working with the inner child is the fast track to healing our wounds.
 We can save a lot of money by not going to marriage counselling or career coaching.